Opened 6 years ago

 If a final parameter only depends on other final parameters or constants though, then there's not really any reason to not evaluate it.
 And from what I've observed it's very common that final parameters are given constant values (like extends PartialMedium(final reducedX = true)), but it's not really something I've reflected on when looking at various libraries.

-comment:16 Changed 6 years ago by casella
+comment:16 by Francesco Casella, 6 years ago

 If you look at the case mentioned in #5301, it seems to me that the expected behaviour is to evaluate the final parameter no matter what.
 The fact that the parameter is a record in this case is unessential.
 I suspect there are many other such cases in the MSL (and in other libraries), though I don't have concrete references at hand right now.